nguyensjsu/sp22-202-the-architects/README.md

 6. Strategy for User and Computer Algorithm - Ashutosh

-7. State Design Pattern is for Turn Management in the Game - Waqas
+7. State Design Pattern is for Turn Management in the Game and Game Screen uses Singelton pattern- Waqas

 We present the Deck Singleton UML Diagram: